 \subsection{Computational Cost Analysis}

-For \textbf{encoding}, we evaluate the encoding time and bit accuracy when embedding $k$ bits \emph{per token} using $k$ groups of $g$-value functions, as shown in Fig.~\ref{Figure: G-funtion Number}.
-We observe that increasing $k$ leads to a roughly linear increase in encoding time.
-Specifically, generating a single token takes \textbf{0.08}s when $k = 1$, while the time increases to \textbf{0.69}s when $k = 8$.
-Meanwhile, increasing $k$ does not monotonically improve decoding accuracy, as the information capacity of each token is inherently limited.
-In practice, the best performance is typically achieved at $k = 2$.
-For \textbf{decoding}, we quantify the \emph{per sample} decoding time, defined as the time required to decode one complete generated text, including both $z$-score computation and multi-bit message recovery.
-The results are reported in Table~\ref{Table: Bit Acc}.
-WorldCup achieves the highest decoding efficiency, requiring approximately $\mathbf{1\sim2~\mathrm{ms}}$ on average to decode a single watermarked text.
-This efficiency advantage arises from confidence-aware decoding, which enables fully parallel aggregation of $g$-values and removes the need for token counting.
-As a result, WorldCup scales favorably to longer sequences and higher payloads, highlighting its suitability for practical large-scale deployment.
+For \textbf{encoding}, we measure encoding time and bit accuracy when embedding $k$ bits \emph{per token} using $k$ groups of $g$-value functions (Fig.~\ref{Figure: G-funtion Number}).
+Encoding time increases roughly linearly with $k$: generating one token takes \textbf{0.08}s at $k=1$ and \textbf{0.69}s at $k=8$ for sequences of length 256 tokens.
+However, decoding accuracy does not improve monotonically with $k$, as each token has limited information capacity.
+In practice, the best performance is typically achieved at $k=2$.
+For \textbf{decoding}, we report the \emph{per-sample} decoding time, i.e., the time to decode a complete generated text, including $z$-score computation and multi-bit message recovery (Table~\ref{Table: Bit Acc}).
+WorldCup achieves the highest efficiency, requiring only \textbf{0.01}$\sim$\textbf{0.02}s per sample on average.
+This gain comes from confidence-aware decoding, which enables fully parallel aggregation of $g$-values and eliminates token counting.
+As a result, WorldCup scales well to longer sequences and higher payloads, making it suitable for large-scale deployment.